Hip Replacement Surgery

 Dr Jason Ward provides assessment and consultation for hip replacement procedures in his rooms and operates across Adelaide and South Australia.
 Contact his clinics to book an appointment.

-Preparing for a hip replacement
+Preparing for a Hip Replacement

 There are a number of things you can do in the lead up to your hip replacement surgery in order to simplify your recovery and make life a little easier during your recovery period.